nova-video-player/aos-AVP/README.md

 NOVA is an open source video player for Android.
 It consists in a fork of the original Archos Video Player Community Edition that is hosted here: https://github.com/archos-sa/aos-AVP intended to support new features.

-Before asking any question please be sure that you have read the latest application [FAQ](https://github.com/nova-video-player/aos-AVP/blob/nova/faq/faq.md).
+Before asking any question please make sure that you have read the application [FAQ](https://github.com/nova-video-player/aos-AVP/blob/nova/faq/faq.md).

 This is the entry point repo.
 Its purpose is to provide the manifest to fetch all needed git repos with sources and then bootstrap the build environment.